1.2 About Software Tools

 See the videos below for a short tutorial on how to download and set up each software environment.

 As with all software, versions change over time.
 Such changes may impact the consistency of this book’s content with your experience.
 Thus, some screenshots of the software throughout this text may vary slightly if the software providers update their user interfaces or release new software versions.
 Sometimes readers have reported that their analytics results are slightly different from the screenshots in the book.
-Most of the time, this is simply because the algorithms implemented in the various software products have been tuned or improved since the book was published.
+Most of the time, this is simply because the algorithms implemented in the various software products have been tuned or improved since the book was last updated.
 Generally, what you see in the book will match what you will see on your computer if you complete all of the steps consistent with the text.